Skip to content

 Based on your risk assessment, your WISP must document the specific controls you have implemented.
 The FTC groups these into three categories:

-• Technical safeguards: encryption, Multi-Factor Authentication (MFA), firewalls, endpoint protection software
+• Technical safeguards: encryption, Multi-Factor Authentication (MFA), firewalls, and endpoint protection software

-• Administrative safeguards: employee training, access controls, acceptable use policies
+• Administrative safeguards: employee training, access controls, and acceptable use policies

-• Physical safeguards: screen locks, secure document disposal, office access controls
+• Physical safeguards: screen locks, secure document disposal, and office access controls

 Your ransomware protection strategy should be explicitly referenced as part of your technical safeguards section.